 Russia: The MSCI Russia universe includes companies incorporated in Russia with a listing in either Russia, London or New York.
-Companies with incorporation in a special benefit country, as described above, may also be included in the Russia universe if they have an eligible listing in Russia.
+Companies with incorporation in a special benefit country, as described above, may also be included in the Russia universe if they have an eligible listing in Russia that meets all the investability screens described in Sub-section 2.2, including the EM Minimum Liquidity Requirement.
 Russian Depositary Receipts are currently not considered as eligible listings.

-China16: The MSCI China universe includes companies incorporated in the People's Republic of China (PRC) and listed in the form of B shares on the Shanghai Stock Exchange (in US\$) or Shenzhen Stock Exchange (in HK\$), or H shares on the Hong Kong Stock Exchange (in HK\$).
-B shares with a "ST" or "ST" status are excluded from the MSCI China Universe.
-In general, MSCI will delete such securities from the MSCI China Index as of the close of the last business day of each month with at least two full business days notice.
+China24: The MSCI China universe includes companies incorporated in the People's Republic of China (PRC) and listed in the form of B shares on the Shanghai Stock Exchange (in US\$) or Shenzhen Stock Exchange (in HK\$), or H shares on the Hong Kong Stock Exchange (in HK\$).
+Securities with a "ST" or "ST" status are excluded from the Equity Universe (see Appendix I for more details).